Brexit And The Environment

-Prof Jordan: “During the Referendum many politicians, including the then Prime Minister David Cameron, cited the need for strong environmental protection as a reason to vote Remain.
-Our impartial evidence has influenced discussions in Parliament and the wider public sphere, enabling environmental NGOs to explain the issue of Brexit to their supporters”
+"During the referendum many politicians, including the then prime minister David Cameron, cited the need for strong environmental protection as a reason to vote remain.
+Our impartial evidence has influenced discussions in parliament and the wider public sphere, enabling environmental NGOS to explain the issue of Brexit to their supporters"

 In 2017, Prof Jordan, together with Prof Burns at the University of Sheffield and Dr Viviane Gravey at Queens University Belfast, established a new think tank called Brexit&Environment drawing on UK research council funding.
 Brexit&Environment is a network of academics who are committed to providing authoritative and impartial research on how Brexit is affecting the environment.

 In 2017, it was awarded the Insight of the Year at the national environmental impact awards organised by ENDS Ltd, the leading trade magazine.
 In 2018, the team won the ‘Outstanding Impact in Policy and Practice’ award at UEA’s inaugural Innovation and Impact Awards.
 It recognises impacts that have made "significant and direct changes in policy, or the way in which policies are viewed."